 Hawaii Foreclosure Defense & Employment Law Resources

-The following links and resources are provided by the attorneys at the Law Office of Damon M. Senaha for the benefit of individuals in Honolulu and throughout Hawaii who are seeking information on real estate and foreclosure defense or employment law matters.
+The following links and resources are provided by Damon M. Senaha for the benefit of individuals in Honolulu and throughout Hawaii who are seeking information on real estate and foreclosure defense or employment law matters.
 We hope these resources are helpful to you.
-If you find that you need legal assistance to solve your problem, whether it is finding a way to keep your home or exit gracefully, or make sure you are treated fairly in the workplace, contact our office in Honolulu to speak with one of our foreclosure defense and employment lawyers.
+If you find that you need legal assistance to solve your problem, whether it is finding a way to keep your home or exit gracefully, or make sure you are treated fairly in the workplace, contact our office in Honolulu to speak with our foreclosure defense and employment lawyer.

 Real Estate and Foreclosure Defense Resources